 - Breath of Life – Many Native languages have no speakers.
 For these people, all that is left of their languages is what has been stored in archives.
 If this material had never been stored, they would not be able to know about their languages and begin to undertake the process of breathing life back into their languages.
 Many of the tribes in California and the East Coast are reclaiming their languages from archives.

 - Restrictions may harm our grandchildren.
-Restrictions based on Tribal membership are, in most cases, based on blood quantum.
-Due to intermarriage, many grandchildren may not be eligible for the same Tribal rolls as their grandparents (and even parents).
-Restricting collections to specific Tribal membership has in some cases unwittingly kept direct heirs from using the collection.
+Restrictions based on tribal membership are problematic because tribal membership can change due to political forces.
+Also, due to intermarriage, many grandchildren may not be eligible for the same tribal rolls as their grandparents (and even parents).
+Restricting collections to specific tribal membership has in some cases unwittingly kept direct heirs from using the collection.

 Allowed Restriction: Injurious Gossip